couchbase/cbft/docs/dev-guide/performance.md

     ./cbft -weight 2 [...other cbft params...]

+## Relaxing consistency

+cbft includes the optional ability when processing a query to ensure that indexes are "caught up", where all the latest data from the data source has been incorporated into the index, before the query processing proceeeds.

+This allows an application to "read your own writes" (RYOW), where query results will reflect the latest mutations done by an application thread.

+However, if application requirements allow, cbft supports the ability to instead query the index even if the index is out of date.
+This may be useful for some cases to increase the apparent or perceived performance to the users of the overall application, at the tradeoff of sometimes receiving older or "stale" index results.

 ## Testing and experiments

 At the end of all these complex design tradeoffs and theories, the